-Group A Minimum Languages ics cal Additional requirements after APS Language of teaching and learning Other recognised language Mathematics Mathematical Literacy meeting minimum requirements 20 with Maths or 21 with Maths Lit 4 4 3 4 Submission of a specified portfolio
+Group A Minimum Languages ics cal ' Additional requirements after APS Language of teaching and learning Other recognised language Mathemati Literacy meeting minimum requirements 20 with Maths or 21 with Maths Lit 4 4 3 4 Submission of a specified portfolio

-^{} Home Language, First Additional Language
+\\ Home Language, First Additional Language

-In addition to the minimum admission requirements, as outlined above, prospective students must submit a prescribed online portfolio containing a number of set tasks.
-The tasks are constructed to determine the suitability of the candidate, are described clearly and contain explicit assessment criteria.
-Successful portfolios are selected as follows:
+In addition to the minimum admission requirements as outlined above, applicants that meet these requirements must also submit a prescribed portfolio containing a number of set tasks.
+Only qualifying applicants may receive a link by means of an official entrance selection letter from faculty academic administration that provides details of the tasks and procedures for submitting the portfolio.
+The tasks are constructed to determine the suitability of the applicant.